-- CRS Report 91-492 F, Cooperative Measures in START Verification.
-(Archived.
-For copies contact Amy Woolf, 202-707-2379.) - CRS Issue Brief IB98030, Nuclear Arms Control: The U.S.-Russian Agenda.
-(Archived.
-For copies contact Amy Woolf, 202-707-2379.)
+CRS Report 91-492 F, Cooperative Measures in START Verification.
+(Out of print.
+For copies contact Amy Woolf, 7-2379.)

+CRS Issue Brief IB98030, Nuclear Arms Control: The U.S.-Russian Agenda.
+(Out of print.
+For copies contact Amy Woolf, 7-2379.)

 CRS Report 93-617 F, START I and START II Arms Control Treaties: Background and Issues.
-(Archived.
-For copies contact Amy Woolf, 202-707-2379.)
+(Out of print.
+For copies contact Amy Woolf, 7-2379.)

-START II.
+START II

 The United States and Russia signed the second START Treaty, START II, on January 3, 1993, after less than a year of negotiations.
 The Treaty never entered into force.
 Its consideration was delayed for several years during the 1990s, but it eventually received approval from both the U.S. Senate and Russian parliament.
 Nevertheless, it was overcome by events in 2002.

-START II Provisions.
+START II Provisions

 START II would have limited each side to between 3,000 and 3,500 warheads; reductions initially were to occur by the year 2003 and would have been extended until 2007 if the nations had approved a new Protocol.
 It would have banned all MIRVed ICBMs and would have limited each side to 1,750 warheads on SLBMs.